WillHoffer/WillHoffer.github.io/index.md

 ## Always Improving...
 There's always more work to be done, so you'll frequently find new gizmos and write-ups.
-Check back in later, and you will continually find new improvements and more content.
+Check back in later!
 If you encounter any issues, please let me know so I can tidy up.
+Also, I'm always taking quote suggestions, so feel free to contribute.